 A key feature of IEPI is that it draws on the expertise and innovation from within the community college system to advance effective practices and avoid potential pitfalls.

-Any California community college, district, or center (client institution) is eligible to receive technical assistance and upon completion of the PRT Process, a seed grant awards up to $250,000 for a full-PRT and $100,000 for a mini-PRT and to assist with any Areas of Focus (AOF).
+Any California community college, district, or center (client institution) is eligible to receive technical assistance.
+Upon completion of the Innovation and Effectiveness Plan, the institution may receive a seed grant award (up to $250,000 for a full-PRT and $100,000 for a mini-PRT) to support improvements in its Areas of Focus (AOF).

 The PRT Process